AprilBrother/wiki.aprbrother/src/en/gw4/config_with_mqtt.md

 ## Configure parameters with MQTT

-AB BLE Gateway V4从固件v1.4.14开始支持通过MQTT方式更新网关的配置，支持更新单个网关或同时更新多个网关的参数，从而实现更便捷的部署以及维护网关。

-## 如何实现MQTT配置参数

-必须满足以下条件

-* 下载配置工具v1.3.4以上
-* 网关必须配置以MQTT Client方式工作
-* 开启`Config by MQTT`选项, 并配置了对应的Topic

-必须配置以下三个相关的Topic
+AB BLE Gateway V4 supports update parameters with MQTT from firmware `v1.4.14`.
+You can update parameters for one gateway or multiple gateways.

+## How to config parameters with MQTT

+* Download and install config tool `v1.3.4+`
+* BLE gateway must work as `MQTT Client`
+* Enable option `Config by MQTT` and set the `Config Topic`

+Here're the required topics

 * Config Topic
 * Topic Prefix For Device Inbox